-As described in this guide, real-time monitoring facilities provided by the Knowledge Pack focus on the health and functionality of the Active Roles service and its Web Interface.
+As described in this guide, real-time monitoring facilities provided by the Knowledge Pack focus on the health and functionality of the Active Roles service.

-In Trust Manager and In Trust Monitoring Console are the two components that enable you to work with real-time monitoring objects.
+InTrust Manager and InTrust Monitoring Console are the two components that enable you to work with real-time monitoring objects.

-In Trust sends out alerts as soon as certain events or conditions occur.
-Alerts are viewable in In Trust Monitoring Console.
+InTrust sends out alerts as soon as certain events or conditions occur.
+Alerts are viewable in InTrust Monitoring Console.
 Notifications about alerts can be email or net send messages.